Understanding Javascript heartbeat: queues, loops & Async

 Imagine a busy kitchen where a single chef (Javascript's single thread) is preparing a meal.

-• If the chef's hands are busy, the manager waits. 🫷
+- If the chef's hands are free, the manager

 Further Reading: